pixee/docs/docs/codemods/java/pixee_java_harden-xmldecoder-stream.md

 </java>
 ```

-Our change wraps all `InputStream` objects passed to `XMLDecoder` constructors with a wrapper stream that attempts to detect the deserialization of dangerous types (e..g, `java.lang.Runtime` for executing system commands, `java.io.FileOutputStream` for overwriting files, etc.).
-This is not a complete protection, because attackers could possibly build gadget chains that avoid direct invocation of these particular types to accomplish their goals, but it does significantly raise the bar for exploitation.
+Our change wraps all `InputStream` objects passed to `XMLDecoder` constructors with a wrapper that attempts to detect the deserialization of dangerous types (e..g, `java.lang.Runtime` for executing system commands, `java.io.FileOutputStream` for overwriting files, etc.).
+This is not a complete protection, because attackers could possibly build gadget chains that avoid direct invocation of these particular types to accomplish their goals, but it does raise the bar for exploitation.
 Here's what a typical change looks like:

 ```diff
 + import io.github.pixee.security.XMLDecoderSecurity;